Évian Accords: Historical Context

 The start of the Algerian War in 1954 emerged from a growing Algerian nationalist movement.
 The population was asked to fight in the Second World War alongside the French.
 In exchange for their duty, they demanded more political and economic rights which were refused.
 The tensions between the two parties rose when the National Liberation Front (FLN) called for independence in their Declaration of 1 November 1954.
 The French Government led by Pierre Mendès France declined their requests because of the pressure established by the pieds-noirs and the political context in France.

 The war escalated until 1958 with the end of the Fourth Republic and the arrival of Charles de Gaulle to power.
 This accelerated the process of Independence.
 On 16 September 1959, de Gaulle acknowledged the principle of self-determination for Algeria.
 He recognised the FLN as the chosen intermediary to negotiate the terms for independence which led to the referendum on Algerian self-determination on 8 January 1961 for both France and Algeria.
-The outcome of the referendum were the negotiations between the French government and the FLN in Evian between March 7 and March 18, 1962 leading to the Accords.
+The outcome of the referendum was the negotiations between the French government and the FLN in Évian between March 7 and March 18, 1962 leading to the Accords.